 Before we get too comfortable shooting at those in the limelight, lets turn our eyes to the mirror.
 Think about ministry opportunities that come our way and the motives that could be attached.

-Maybe we get an opportunity to give to a sizable amount of money to a local ministry and our first thought is to market the fact that our business’ generosity.
+Maybe we get an opportunity to give to a sizable amount of money to a local ministry and our first thought is to market the act, reflecting our business’ generosity.
 I am not saying that the marketing itself is wrong, but rather the motive behind it – fame and respect.

 Another example might be that we are given the chance to be interviewed by the newspaper in regards to something we are doing in ministry.
 I cannot imagine that accepting this interview is in any way a sin…unless our motive is anything other than pure.